rubocop/rspec-style-guide/README.md

     # bad

     # This is a case where refactoring is the correct choice
-    describe "#attributes" do
+    describe '#attributes' do
-      context "the returned hash" do
+      context 'the returned hash' do
-        it "includes the display name" do
+        it 'includes the display name' do
           # ...
         end

-        it "includes the creation time" do
+        it 'includes the creation time' do
           # ...
         end
       end
     end

     # This is a case where the negative case needs to be tested, but wasn't
-    describe "#attributes" do
+    describe '#attributes' do
-      context "when display name is present" do before do
+      context 'when display name is present' do before do
-          subject.display_name = "something"
+          subject.display_name = 'something'
         end

-        it "includes the display name" do
+        it 'includes the display name' do
           # ...
         end
       end